InSyBio-PC/Bone_scaffold_design/README.md

     install.packages(c("glmnet", "caret", "e1071"))

 ---
+## Access to the Web Interface
+The web interface is available at: https://diagnostics.insybio.com

+If you would like to use the platform, please contact us to request a free account.

+---
 ## How to create the scaffold library (optional)

 ### 1. Algorithm for creating the scaffolds remotely